Columbia Hells Peak LTR Outdry

 - If you need aggressive arch support you'll need inserts

 I was looking for boots that would reliably take me through a few seasons of hiking and not break the bank.
-I've now used these through a year's hiking season and they've successfully served me for more than 150 miles.
+I've now used these through more than a year's hiking season and they've successfully served me for more than 170 miles.
 Whatever the downsides may be, they have done a good job getting me this far.

 Here's what they look like now: